 If you’re new to lubricating your garage door, follow this checklist to guide your process, and take it one component at a time.
-Here are the main parts of your garage door you should lubricate.
+Some materials you’ll need include:

-- Hinges: Your garage door’s hinges allow the panels to fold and unfold day after day.
+- Hinges: Your garage door’s hinges allow the panels to fold and unfold day after day and carry the door’s tension.
 Keep them lubricated to guarantee smooth functioning.
-You can use either white lithium grease or silicone spray for this step to avoid dripping silicone spray on your garage door panels.
+You can use white petroleum grease for this step to avoid dripping on your garage door panels.
 This stage could be when those shop rags come in handy.